ActivitySim/activitysim/docs/examples.rst

     - write_trip_matrices
     - write_tables

-These model steps must be registered orca steps, as noted below.
+These model steps must be registered Inject steps, as noted below.
 If you provide a ``resume_after`` argument to :func:`activitysim.core.pipeline.run` the pipeliner will load checkpointed tables from the checkpoint store and resume pipeline processing on the next model step after the specified checkpoint.